Types of qualifications

 Postgraduate diplomas can typically be completed in one year of full-time study or part-time over up to four years.
 Some postgraduate diplomas form the first year of a master’s degree.

-Most graduate qualifications can be taken by students with an undergraduate degree with a major in an unrelated area.
+Most graduate qualifications can be taken by students with an undergraduate degree with a major in an unrelated subject.
 They provide an opportunity to change subject areas, either within your first degree area or in a completely different area.

 Graduate qualifications can enhance your employment prospects by adding breadth to your CV.
 They can also enable you to meet the prerequisites for further study in a new area.